SilasVM/GitKit2/README.md

 - **Question 2b**

   The date of the most recent commit should be the date on which the GitKit was deployed.
 The third most recent commit should be authored by "Batese2001" and have the commit message "Summary Table Timing and No Log Messages (#289)."
-If a student's answer doe not agree with this, then it is likely that they created their fork, after the presentation of the third Topic.
+If a student's answer does not agree with this, then it is likely that they created their fork, after the presentation of the third Topic.
 There is not necessarily a reason for concern for this activity, however this may create issues for future activities.
 Each of those activities have instructions for resolving the issues and are noted below in Topic 3 and 4.

 - **Question 9a**